Guidance on how to Write a Speech

 In an introduction, the speaker outlines some of the points that they will discuss in their speech.
 Disclosing ideas that the individual will discuss in their work shows that they are organized and ready to deliver the speech.

 Types of Speeches

 In this type of presentation, the speaker aims to educate the audience about a particular subject.
 In most cases, speakers use a visual aid to make it easy for the audience to understand how something should be done.

 One of the situations where you will find this type of informal speech is during weddings.
 The presentation aims to entertain the audience.
 Speakers achieve that objective by the use of things such as illustrations and funny stories.
 In most cases, they are short.

 3. Informative Speech.

 It focuses on presenting new facts about a particular topic to the target audience.
 Unlike demonstrative speech, visual aids are not used.
 The writer introduces new facts and statistics about a specific subject.
-The type of speech is common in places such as museums.
+This type of speech is common in places such as museums.

 4. Persuasive Speech.

 When individuals present this type of speech, they focus on persuading the audience to believe that their opinion is right.
 For example, you can talk about what people should take during dinner.
 The speaker must provide solid facts to persuade the audience.